 I felt inept at the sensual arts, hated my body, and thought the only two wardrobe choices for my future were a nun’s habit or mom jeans.

-It conjured images of whores and bitches; vapid bombshells and evil Disney queens, cackling as they stole someone’s man.
-I thought it meant losing 20 pounds, never passing gas, having perfect hair, and shapeshifting into whatever other people wanted me to be.
+Seduction conjured images of vapid bombshells and evil Disney queens, cackling as they stole someone’s man.
+I thought it meant shapeshifting into whatever other people wanted me to be.
 It triggered generations-old conditioning and fear about my own feminine sensual power.
 That may be what we are led to believe, but:

 Most of us are taught that the measure of our seductive power is how good we look in a bikini.
 Yawn.

-I’m here to bring your sacred seductress out of the shadows and into the spotlight where she belongs.
+I’m here to bring your Sacred Seductress out of the shadows and into the spotlight where she belongs.
 Most women are starved for the sensual.
-Seduction gives us permission to feast.
+Sacred Seduction® gives us permission to feast.